Skip to content

 RandomWeighted draws portfolio weights at random from a Dirichlet distribution with concentration parameter alpha.
 This can be used for simulation, benchmarking, or stress-testing.

-where α is a scalar or vector concentration parameter.
-Larger values of α concentrate the distribution near equal weights.
+• α: Scalar or vector concentration parameter.
+Larger values concentrate the distribution near equal weights.

 Fields